 So, the tale of the two Grandpa's...

 I don't think it is being too unkind to say that the people we purchased the house from were party people.
-They even had a party here the night before they left.
+They even had a party here the night before they left and we moved in.
 It was obviously a really good party, for they were not nearly ready to move out, despite the waiting vans and removals men.

 We had to wait outside in our cars and with our own laden removals vans, as they packed, and prepared to leave for their new life in France.
 They were slow, hampered by hangovers.
 The grandfather of the family (he'd lived in the granny flat) was very apologetic.
 My last sight of them was as they drove quickly down the road, giving us a merry 'toot' as they passed.